 Pretty much the only way in animation to make someone ugly or unusual looking is to do it deliberately and without subtlety.
 If a character is not attractive looking, they're usually absurdly ugly.
 The result can be extremely jarring if it deviates too much from the rest of the show's look, although it tends to be more tolerated in comedies and non-human characters.

 This is because of Generic Cuteness.
 Occasionally, Artistic Age means that Gonk has to be applied to make older characters seem downright decrepit in order to seem older than the generically young cast.
-Compare No Cartoon Fish
+Compare No Cartoon Fish and Nonstandard Character Design.

 Of course, beauty is in the eye of the beholder, and some Gonks may be viewed as rather cute to certain viewers.

 Please note: While it is possible for characters to be "Gonk-ified" at some point, it's usually only temporary.
 Real Gonks look ugly by default.